-The Management Committee are responsible for ensuring that adequate accounting records are maintained that are sufficient to show and explain ESPO's transactions, disclose with reasonable accuracy at any time the financial position of ESPO, and enable them to ensure that the financial statements comply with United Kingdom Generally Accepted Accounting Practice.
-They are responsible for managing ESPO's affairs to secure economic, efficient and effective use of resources and also safeguard its assets and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Management Committee are responsible for ensuring that adequate accounting records are maintained, and that they are sufficient to show and explain ESPO's transactions and disclose with reasonable accuracy at any time, the financial position of ESPO and to ensure that the financial statements comply with United Kingdom Generally Accepted Accounting Practice.
+They are responsible for managing ESPO's affairs to secure economic, efficient and effective use of resources, and also safeguard its assets and take reasonable steps for the prevention and detection of fraud and other irregularities.